vmware-archive/gcp-env-bootstrap/bosh-environment/README.md

     mnemesh@pivotal.io with a list of GCP project that have been created and when they can be deleted.

+## Alternative Provisioning Strategy

+This alternative method of provisioning the environments decouples the creation of the gcp projects from the provisioning of bosh directors.

+Here's what I recommend you do, from start to finish:

+1. Set your environment variables:

+    ```bash
+    export GCP_FOLDER_ID="..."
+    export GROUP_ID="..."
+    export COHORT_ID="..."
+    ```

+1. Run the init script as described previously

+    ```bash
+    ./init.sh user.name@example.com user.two@example.com next.user@example.com etc@example.com
+    ```

+1. Create the gcp projects:

+    ```bash
+    ./provision-gcp-projects.sh $GROUP_ID $COHORT_ID $GCP_FOLDER_ID
+    ```

+    The projects are created in parallel using separate tmux windows in a single tmux session.
+    You can monitor the progress for an environment by tailing the _provision log file_ located in each environment directory:

+    ```bash
+    tail -f provision-log.txt
+    ```

+1. Verify the gcp projects have been created, and that the log file shows no errors.
+   If you encountered an error, it is safe to re-run the script.

+1. Once the gcp projects have been created, proceed to create the bosh directors:

+    ```bash
+    ./provision-bosh-directors.sh $GROUP_ID $COHORT_ID pas-fundamentals|pks-fundamentals
+    ```

+    Above, the third argument is either `pas-fundamentals` or `pks-fundamentals`.

+    Again, you can tail the bosh provisioning log file to monitor progress:

+    ```bash
+    tail -f provision-bosh-log.txt
+    ```

+1. The environment files are deposited to gcs, in the gcp project `pal-bosh-internal`, in the bucket `pal-env-files`, in a subdirectory named after the class's cohort id.
+  We recommend you download and test each environment before handing them off to the
+  instructor:

+    ```bash
+    source <env-file-name>
+    bosh deployments
+    ```

+Finally, don't forget to communicate to Michael Nemesh the creation of these projects.
+If all projects are for a single cohort, all you need to relate is the folder name and id (in the CSO-Education hierarchy) that contains all the gcp projects.

 ## Deprovisioning

 Following these steps will tear down student environments but leave the